-ENGL S110 Introduction to College Writing
+ENGL SIIO Introduction to College Writing

 This course focuses on the basics of writing, including control of basic grammar and punctuation.
 Through frequent writing and revision, students develop a portfolio of essays that is submitted to a review panel for assessment at mid-term and at the end of the semester.
 The course does not satisfy the GER communication requirement.
-Prerequisite: ENGL S092 (C 2.0 or higher) or placement test.
+Prerequisite: ENGL S092 (C 2.00 or higher) or placement test.

-ENGL SIII Methods of Written Communication
+ENGL SIII Methods of Written Communication 3 credits (3+0) GER

 Instruction is on techniques of essay organization and development, research, and analytical reading and writing.
 Critical analysis and research papers are required.
-Prerequisite: English ENGL S110 (C 2.0 or higher) or placement test.
+Prerequisite: English ENGL S110 (C 2.00 or higher) or placement test.